Racism in the United Kingdom: Criminal justice system

+Local Government

+In 2000, construction worker Kelly Davis successfully brought a racial discrimination case against Wansdyke District Council in Somerset.
+Over several years, Davis had multiple planning applications for land development rejected, while similar proposals by white applicants were approved.
+The Bristol County Court found that council officers had treated Davis in a "consistently unhelpful and obstructive fashion" and concluded that the conduct was racially motivated; Davis was reportedly the only Black builder in the district at the time.
+The council agreed to a settlement covering compensation and legal costs.

 Healthcare

 An area where racism is pervasive is in healthcare and health-related systems and infrastructure.
 There is overwhelming evidence of racism in the National Health Service, Medical and Nursing Professional Regulators, and the Healthcare and social care industry.
 Although the evidence is vast, there is a constant attempt to cover up, suppress, and deny these.
 Admission of racism in this sector is rare, usually unwholesome, and usually inadequate to effect changes other than superficial and cosmetic 'system changes'.
-People classified as Black and Ethnic minorities are the most severely impacted, consequently, they are the most likely to suffer consequences that criminalize, demote, under-employ, under-promote, harshly, or severely inflict consequences on individuals, families, and communities.
+People classified as Black and other minorities are the most severely impacted, consequently, they are the most likely to suffer consequences that criminalize, demote, under-employ, under-promote, harshly, or severely inflict consequences on individuals, families, and communities.

-21st century

-Racism in Britain in general, including against black people, is considered to have declined over time.
-Robert Ford, professor of politics at Manchester, demonstrates that social distance, measured using questions from the British Social Attitudes survey about whether people would mind having an ethnic minority boss or have a close relative marry an ethnic minority spouse, declined over the period 1983–1996.
-These declines were observed for attitudes towards both Black and Asian ethnic minorities.
-Much of this change in attitudes happened in the 1990s.
-In the 1980s, opposition to interracial marriage was significant.

-Nonetheless, Ford argues that "Racism and racial discrimination remain a part of everyday life for Britain's ethnic minorities.
-Black and Asian Britons...are less likely to be employed and are more likely to work in worse jobs, live in worse houses and suffer worse health than White Britons".
-The University of Maryland's Minorities at Risk (MAR) project noted in 2006 that while African-Caribbeans in the United Kingdom no longer face formal discrimination, they continue to be under-represented in politics, and to face discriminatory barriers in access to housing and in employment practices.
-The project also notes that the British school system "has been indicted on numerous occasions for racism, and for undermining the self-confidence of black children and maligning the culture of their parents".
-The MAR profile notes "growing 'black on black' violence between people from the Caribbean and immigrants from Africa".